Chart Color Schemes

 Infrastructure

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified six projects that are expected to impact the area.
-Notable projects include the 117-131 Taren Point Road Specialised Retail Development, Florida Street Affordable Housing, Frank Vickery Village Renewal, and Southgate Shopping Centre Expansion.
-The following list details those projects likely to be most relevant.
+AreaSearch has identified six projects that could impact the area significantly.
+Key projects include the 117-131 Taren Point Road Specialised Retail Development, Florida Street Affordable Housing, Southgate Shopping Centre Expansion, and Frank Vickery Village Renewal.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.